cBournhonesque/lightyear/README.md

   - **Entity mapping**: *lightyear* also supports replicating components/messages that contain references to other entities.
 The entities will be mapped from the local World to the remote World.
   - **Interest management**: *lightyear* supports replicating only a subset of the World to clients.
 Interest management is made flexible by the use of `Rooms`
   - **Input Delay**: you can add a custom amount of input-delay as a trade-off between having a more responsive game or more mis-predictions
+  - **Bandwidth Management**: you can set a cap to the bandwidth for the connection.
+Then messages will be sent in decreasing order of priority (that you can set yourself).
 - Configurable
   - *Lightyear* is highly configurable: you can configure the size of the input buffer, the amount of interpolation-delay, the packet send rate, etc.
     All the configurations are accessible through the `ClientConfig` and `ServerConfig` structs.